HebiRobotics/QuickBuffers/benchmarks/README.md

 # QuickBuffers - Benchmarks

 Below is a comparison with Google's official bindings for a variety of datasets.
 The performance depends a lot on the specific data format and content, so the results may not be representative for your use case.
-All tests were run using JMH on JDK8 on an Intel NUC8i7BEH.
+All tests were run using JMH on an Intel NUC8i7BEH.
+Benchmarks 2 and 3 were run on JDK8 while Benchmark 1 has been updated to JDK13.
+In general, decoding performance seems to be better on JDK13, but encoding performance is worse for most cases.

 ## Benchmark 1 - SBE dataset